View on GitHub

 all_phase3_message = "All PRs are now in phase3 (ready for review)" # Message when all PRs are in phase3

-# Automatically merges the PR once it reaches phase3 (awaiting review).
+# Automatically merges PRs when they reach phase3 (awaiting review).

 # Before merging, the comment defined below will be posted to the PR.

-# After successful merge, the feature branch will be automatically deleted.
+# After successful merge, the feature branch is automatically deleted.

 # IMPORTANT: For safety, this feature is disabled by default.